-Within the Department of Elementary and Secondary Education, the Office of Adult and Community Learning Services (ACLS) oversees and improves basic educational services for adults in Massachusetts.
-ACLS seeks to provide each and every adult who needs it with opportunities to develop literacy skills needed to qualify for further education, job training, and better employment, and to reach his/her full potential as a family member and productive worker.
+Within the Department of Elementary and Secondary Education (ESE), the Office of Adult and Community Learning Services (ACLS) oversees and improves basic educational services for adults in Massachusetts.
+ACLS seeks to provide each and every adult who needs it with opportunities to develop the literacy skills needed to qualify for further education, job training, and better employment, and to reach his/her full potential as a family member and productive worker.
 ACLS funds programs in Massachusetts to provide educational services to adults with academic skill levels below 12th grade, and/or adults who need English language skills to succeed.
 Through federal and state grants, ACLS funds a broad network of education providers/programs, including, but not limited to, local school systems, community-based agencies, community colleges, libraries, volunteer organizations, and correctional facilities.
 ACLS also funds family literacy and workplace education programs.

-ACLS training is especially critical in helping students gain, maintain, and advance through employment that can sustain a family.
-While Massachusetts is rightfully regarded as a national leader in education, we are working hard to ensure robust opportunity for every resident.
-From 2009 to 2011, 11% of Massachusetts residents did not hold a high school diploma or equivalent; another 26% of residents had only high school degree.
-Perhaps unsurprisingly, 12% of Massachusetts households earned less than \$15,000 a year.
+ACLS-funded services are especially critical in helping students gain, maintain, and advance through employment that can sustain a family.
+While Massachusetts is rightfully regarded as a national leader in education, the Commonwealth is working hard to ensure robust opportunity for every resident.
+From 2009 to 2011, 11% of Massachusetts residents did not hold a high school diploma or equivalent; another 26% of residents had only a high school degree.
+Perhaps unsurprisingly, then, 12% of Massachusetts households earned less than \$15,000 a year.
 The concern grows as one looks to the future.
-Experts predict that 60% of the net new jobs created over the next three decades will require at least some post-secondary education.
+Experts predict that 60% of the net new jobs created over the next three decades will require at least some postsecondary education.
 Too many of the Commonwealth's residents are not fully prepared to be successful in a growing knowledge-based economy.

-The Patrick Administration has prioritized investments in workforce development, of which adult basic education is an essential part.
-With almost \$30 million of annual funds administered through ACLS, dozens of community organizations seek to equip residents with the skills they need to pursue employment and other goals.
+The Patrick Administration has prioritized investments in workforce development, of which Adult Basic Education is an essential part.
+With almost \$30 million of annual funds administered through the Massachusetts Adult and Community Learning Services unit, dozens of community organizations seek to equip residents with the skills they need to pursue employment and other goals.
 In Fiscal Year 2012 alone, these organizations provided about 23,000 people with classes in Adult Basic Education (ABE) and English for Speakers of Other Languages (ESOL) all across the Commonwealth.